diegonti/mxene-db/README.md

 On the website, you can easily search for various MXene structures and retrieve essential information such as lattice parameters, widths, bandgap information, and even download the optimized CONTCAR file.

-You can download the full database [here](database.xlsx), or contact [me](mailto:diegonti.doc@gmail.com) for more information.
 We used this database to develop Machine Learning models to predict MXene bandgaps, which you can check out in the [MXgap](https://github.com/diegonti/mxgap) program (paper incoming).

+Keep in mind that this is database is a smaller version of the full one used to train the MXgap models, just to make the web.
+The full official database can be found at [https://doi.org/10.5281/zenodo.14858915](https://doi.org/10.5281/zenodo.14858915).

+You can contact [me](mailto:diegonti.doc@gmail.com) for more information.

 <br>
 <p align="center">